cannatag/ldap3/README.txt

     print(connection.result)

 Connection retains the state when entering the context, that is if the connection was closed and unbound it will remain closed and unbound when leaving the context, if the connection was open or bound its status will be restored when exiting the context.
-Connection is always open and bound while in context.

 Using the context manager connections will be opened and bound as you enter the Connection context and will be unbound when you leave the context.
 Unbind will be tried even if the operations in context raise an exception.